Thomas Michael O'Neil: Honors and awards

 O'Neil is a fellow of the American Physical Society.
 In 1971, O'Neil was awarded the Sloan Research Fellowship by the Alfred P. Sloan Foundation.
 From 1979 to 1983, he was co-editor of the Physical Review Letters.
 In 1991, he received the John Dawson Award for Excellence in Plasma Physics Research with John Malmberg and Charles Driscoll for their studies of non-neutral plasmas.
+There is a video, filmed in 1987, where John Malmberg and O'Neil describe their research.

 In 1996, he received the James Clerk Maxwell Prize for Plasma Physics for "seminal contributions to plasma theory, including extension of Landau damping to the nonlinear regime and demonstration of the importance of particle trapping; discovery of the plasma-wave echo; and pioneering studies of the confinement, transport, and thermal equilibria of non-neutral plasmas, liquids and crystals.
 His theoretical work and active guidance of experiments with trapped, non-neutral plasmas provide much of the foundation for this branch of plasma physics".